alercah/rado/lang.md

 A declaration inside an instance can be overridden from outside it, or by overriding the declaration on the template.
 Such overrides are subject to the same rules about about conflicts that apply to overrides generally.
+The instance declaration itself `

-A template cannot be instantiated recursively.
+A template cannot be instantiated recursively, conditionally or unconditionally;
+this is checked when the templates are defined.

 ## Conditional Blocks